What are the Scholars with Diverse Abilities Program (SDAP)?

 Is there a summer school option?

 No, SDAP runs from August to May.
-We do provide summer orientation prior to the scholars' first year of school.
+We do provide summer orientation prior to the students' first year of school.

 How can I prepare myself to go to college?